zackdraws/zackdraws.github.io/README.md

 # Portfolio Site Project -

- - this is my portfolio site project hosted on github and made up of html and css.
+ - About: this is my portfolio site project hosted on github and made up of html and css.
 The site itself can be found at http://zackdraws.com
+ - Why: To create an easy to access portfolio.
+ - When: This project was started in 2022
+ - How: With Git, Github, and eMacs mostly

 # Portfolio Site Project - How to Create your own site
 1. Install Git